dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 ```

 {{< notice note >}}
-Here's a brief description of each directory:
+Description of folders:
 + `data/` -- Folder to store all datasets.
 + `report/` -- Directory to save the output generated by Fastdup.

-**NOTE**: All datasets are also included in the [Github repo](https://github.com/dnth/fastdup-manage-clean-curate-blogpost).
+**NOTE**: For simplicity I've also included the datasets in my [Github repo](https://github.com/dnth/fastdup-manage-clean-curate-blogpost).
 {{< /notice >}}

-Next, all you have to do is run:
+To start checking through the images, create a Jupyter notebook and run:

 ```python
 import fastdup